 Are there any special exceptions to this policy?

 If you have a one-off life event that requires extended time off such as a honeymoon, moving house, or other major trip, you may be able to take additional holiday time.
 This should include at least some of your holiday allowance.
 This shouldn’t happen more than once every few years.
 If you want to take this time it should be discussed with your manager and agreed with your team.
 For these exceptional circumstances you should take at least 50% of the days from your holiday allowance, and Human Made will cover the rest.
-For any days off taken in addition to your holiday days, you should enter these into Charlie as Special Exception.
+For any days off taken in addition to your holiday days, you should enter these into Humaans as Special Exception.
 You need to have been at Human Made for one year to take advantage of this.

 What if I need to take time off to look after my kids or a family member?